pgoltstein/densitypeakclustering/README.md

 The demo folder holds two notebooks:
 1. "demo_functionality.ipynb": A demonstration of the functionality of the python toolbox
-2. "demo_paper_figures.inpynb": Code to reproduce a selection of figures from the original paper using this python toolbox.
+2. "demo_paper_figures.ipynb": Code to reproduce a selection of figures from the original paper using this python toolbox.

 ## Installation